jundalisay/spblist/content/en/social/economics/fallacies/interest.md

 To Keynes, this thirst for cash naturally is quenched by banks which provide such cash.
 This then leads to the dominance of interest rates which leads to open market operations and quantitative easing by those banks.

-> *A proof of this is the current obsession by banks to 'bank the unbanked'.
-This sophistry is just another way for bankers to find more customers and keep themselves employed, as opposed to letting those customers spend their savings themselves or move over into crypto (the competition of banks).
+{{< f f="*A proof of this is the current obsession by banks to 'bank the unbanked'.
+This sophistry is just another way for bankers to find more customers and keep themselves employed, as opposed to letting those customers spend their savings themselves or move over into crypto (the competition of banks)." >}}

 If Thomas Mun's book, [England's Treasure on Foreign Trade](/research/mun/englands-treasure), transferred economic power from monarchs onto merchants, then Keynes' General Theory transferred it from merchants into merchant-banks which trade paper instruments on the 'money market', just as merchants traded commodities in the commodities market.